 - Any glass containers which have contained wine or pure spirits

 - Containers 1L or more which have contained flavoured milk, pure fruit or vegetable juice, cask wine or cask water

 - Concentrated/undiluted cordial or syrup containers

 - Sachets above 250ml which have contained wine

 Most ineligible containers, such as plain milk bottles and glass wine bottles, can still be recycled through existing kerbside collection or drop-off services.

 There are different types of container Refund Points available, including over-the-counter depots, drop-offs, reverse vending machines (RVMs), mobile and pop-up refund points.

 Over-the-counter depots, using electronic scanners or staff, will count your containers immediately and may provide refunds in cash or via an electronic funds transfer (EFT) into your bank account.
-You will also be able to donate your containers to a community group or charity, using their unique Scheme ID (available closer to the launch of Containers for Change).
+You will also be able to donate your containers to a community group or charity, using their unique Scheme ID.

 Some over-the-counter depots will also provide a bag drop-off service, allowing customers to quickly ‘drop-off’ their bags of containers.
 See below for further details on this type of Refund Point.